Soniuj/Footfall-Insight-Dashboard/README.md

 Interactive Filtering: Includes a weekday slicer, allowing users to filter and interact with visuals dynamically for more granular analysis.

-#🌟 Why This Project Stands Out –
+# Why This Project Stands Out –

-🚶‍♀️ Real-World Retail Scenario: Real-world retail footfall analysis with actionable insights.
- 📊 Visually Insightful: Clean, color-coded dashboard using an Ocean Tale theme for professional appeal.
- 🧩 Dynamic Analysis: Interactive filters and slicers allow users to drill down into specific sites or timeframes.
- 💡 Built  Using DAX : Built using best practices in Power BI and DAX.
+🚶‍♀️ Real-World Retail Scenario: Real-world retail footfall analysis with actionable insights. \n 📊 Visually Insightful: Clean, color-coded dashboard using an Ocean Tale theme for professional appeal. \n 🧩 Dynamic Analysis: Interactive filters and slicers allow users to drill down into specific sites or timeframes. \n 💡 Built  Using DAX : Built using best practices in Power BI and DAX. \n

+# Project Highlights
+Total footfall 2M
+Average of Total footfall 1.92k
+On Weekends, The average of footfall is 3.0k (saturday) and 1.9k (sunday) Highhest Hourly Average footfall 2.4k by Davgate(Location)

+ # Repositary structure
+ Dashboard Contains the power BI report file(.pbix) showcasing the complete Footfall-Insights dashboard."
+ Image Contains screenshot of the dashboard for quick preview and visual reference (ideal for README and portfolio highlights).